Before replacing the electric fan, make sure it's working properly.

 Prepare the vehicle for work.
 Disconnect the negative battery terminal.

-Remove the pedal assembly by turning the brake light switch and removing it from the pedal assembly housing.
+Remove the pedal assembly.
+To do this, turn the brake light switch and remove it from the pedal assembly housing.

-Disconnect the harness connector from the brake light switch by pressing the latch with your finger.
+Disconnect the harness connector from the brake light switch by pressing the retainer with your finger.

-Press the locking tab of the wiring harness connector to the electronic gas pedal.
+Press the retainer of the wiring harness connector to the electronic accelerator pedal.

-Using a screwdriver, remove the lock washer from the vacuum booster pushrod pin.
+Prying with a screwdriver, remove the retaining washer from the pin of the vacuum booster pushrod fork.

-Using a 13mm socket, unscrew the four pedal cluster mounting nuts.
+Using a 13mm socket, unscrew the four mounting nuts of the pedal assembly.

-Electric fan 1 is located on top of the heater (Fig. 10).
+The electric fan (1) is located on top of the heater (Fig. 10).

-If the car is equipped with climate control, there is a relay on the electric fan housing that is removed while the car is moving (arrow in the picture).
+If the car is equipped with climate control, there is a relay on the electric fan housing that is removed in the direction of vehicle travel (arrow in the picture).

 Disconnect connector 2 (Fig. 12) of the heater fan ECU wiring harness.
 To do this: